NiranjanHebli/Calculator/README (2).md

 ## Acknowledgements

-♦I would like to express my special thanks of gratitude to our teacher Dr Purushothama B.R  to give us a golden opportunity to do the project on doing a C project on Hospital System Management
+♦I would like to express my special thanks of gratitude to our teacher Dr Purushothama B.R  to give us a golden opportunity to do the project on doing a Java project on Scientific Calculator
 ## Technologies
 •Java